hashicorp/packer/website/source/docs/builders/openstack.html.md

 -   `floating_ip` (string) - A specific floating IP to assign to this instance.

--   `floating_ip_network` (string) - The ID of an external network that can be used for creation of a new floating IP.
+-   `floating_ip_network` (string) - The ID or name of an external network that can be used for creation of a new floating IP.

 -   `floating_ip_pool` (string) - *Deprecated* use `floating_ip_network`
     instead.